dansmyers/IntroToCS/Projects/6-Final_Project/README.md

 **If you choose**, you may work with one other person to complete this project.

-- You may write code collaboratively with other members of your partner, but remember to pay attention to the guidelines below on acceptable use of resources.
+- You may write code collaboratively with your partner, but remember to pay attention to the guidelines below on acceptable use of resources.

 - If you work with someone it would be cool to undertake a more ambitious project worthy of your combined efforts.